Palestra: History

-The Palestra hosted its first basketball game on January 1, 1927.
-Pennsylvania defeated Yale 26–15 before a capacity crowd of 10,000, then the largest crowd ever to attend a basketball game on the East Coast.
+The Palestra hosted its first varsity basketball game on January 1, 1927.
+Pennsylvania defeated Yale 26–15 before a crowd of 9,000 then the largest crowd ever to attend a basketball game on the East Coast.
+Tickets to the first game were advertised for sale at one-dollar for reserved tickets and fifty cents for general admission.
+Dancing was held after the game at no additional charge.

 For many years, the building shared the same management as Madison Square Garden in New York City.
 Teams wishing to play at the Manhattan venue were often required to schedule a game at the Palestra, which thereby hosted several very high-level sporting events.
 Many professional games were played at the Palestra before the completion of the Spectrum in 1967.

-The arena hosted the 1968 Intercontinental Cup basketball tournament.
+The arena hosted the 1968 Intercontinental Cup basketball tournament. however less than 1,000 spectators turned out for the double-header on January 4, 1968.

 The Palestra's 50th Anniversary was celebrated on February 10, 1977.

-During the 2011 NBA lockout, on September 25, 2011, a team including NBA stars LeBron James, Chris Paul, and Carmelo Anthony, among others, took on Team Philly, a team of NBA players with connections to the Philadelphia area.
+During the 2011 NBA lockout, on September 25, 2011, a team including NBA stars LeBron James, Chris Paul, and Carmelo Anthony took on Team Philly, a team of NBA players with connections to the Philadelphia area.
 Team Philly won the game 131–122 in front of 8,725 attendees.